parsasabetz/audiopro_essentia/README.md

 pip install -r requirements.txt
 ```

-- This project uses `AudioFlux` for audio processing and employs multiprocessing for performance optimization.
+- This project uses `TorchAudio` for audio processing and employs multiprocessing for performance optimization.

 **Requirements:**